linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 Each record in the <a href="https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe" target="_blank">dataframe</a> is a news report in time so we can treat this as a time series.
 Moreover, GDELT returns data in equally spaced intervals of time which works well for <a href="https://en.wikipedia.org/wiki/Time_series" target="_blank">time series analysis</a>.<br><br>

-Next we use create and use custom functions to make timezone aware datetime columns that can be used to index our data in time (e.g. transform UTC to local Pacific Daylight Time using the lat/lon).
-The new functions and code follow.
+To condition our data for time series analysis, we will create and use custom functions to make time aware datetime columns that can be used to index our data (e.g. transform UTC to local Pacific Daylight Time using the lat/lon).
+The code block that follows creates the function and applies it via <a href="https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.vectorize.html" target="_blank">numpy vectorization</a>.
+We will also use a chained <a href="https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.assign.html" target="_blank">`pandas.DataFrame.assign` operation</a> to create our new columns.

 ```python
 def striptimen(x):